-Code Attendance Code For: Definition Т Tardy You are late to class within the first 10 minutes without an excuse note.
+Code Attendance Code For: Definition Т Unexcused Tardy You are late to class within the first 10 minutes without an excuse note.
 Punctuality is an important life skill and tardiness is extremely disruptive to the educational process.
-Ongoing tardiness will be dealt with at the classroom level, result in a U contingent on teacher classroom rules, and you will lose participation points.
+See Tardy heading above.
 E Excused Tardy Tardy Excused by school personnel